microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     - Close Other Tabs: `{ "action": "closeTabs", "otherThan": "${selectedTab.index}" }`
     - Close Tabs to the Right: `{ "action": "closeTabs", "after": "${selectedTab.index}" }`

+## Updates

+_Feburary 2022_: Doc updated in response to some discussion in [#11326] and [#7774].
+In those PRs, it became clear that there needs to be a simple way of collecting up a whole group of profiles automatically for sorting in these menus.
+Although discussion centered on how hard it would be for extensions to provide that customization themselves, the `match` statement was added as a way to allow the user to easily filter those profiles themselves.

+This was something we had originally considered as a "future consideration", but ultimately deemed it to be out of scope for the initial spec review.

 <!-- Footnotes -->
 [#2046]: https://github.com/microsoft/terminal/issues/2046